CailinPitt/RandomMap/README.md

 Uses two gems:
 * Chatterbot - A really cool Ruby based Twitter Bot framework, used to tweet images
 * static_map - An equally as cool gem that uses Google's Static Map API to generate static aerial images

+# Future Work
+* Oceans cover 71% of the Earth's surface.
+Unfortunately, pictures of water don't look cool.
+I need to restrict @random_map from calculating latitude & longitude of oceans.
+* In order to trigger the event to send a tweet, Chatterbot searches latest tweets on Twitter for the 'a' character.
+If it finds a tweet containing the letter 'a' (why wouldn't it?), it tweets a new aerial picture.
+Pretty dumb, right?
+Must change this.